MosheRW/server-router/assets/readme.md

 # assets files

 ## 1. apps.json
-json file that containes all the data about the sites build, in that patern:
+JSON file that contains all the data about the site builds, following this pattern:

 ```
 [
   {
+    "route": "/app2",
+    "buildPath": "/home/server/app2/build",
+    "description": "name of your app",
+    "display": true
+  },
+  {
     "route": "/app1",
-    "buildPath": "/path/to/app1/build"
+    "buildPath": "/home/server/app1/build",
+    "description": "name of your app",
+    "display": true
   },
   {
+    "route": "/app3",
+    "description": "name of your service",
+    "display": true
+  },
+  {
-    "route": "/app2",
+    "route": "/feature-app",
-    "buildPath": "/path/to/app2/build"
+    "buildPath": "/home/server/feature/download-page/פיצ'ער-1.2.3.apk",
+    "display": false
   }
+  // ... more entries
 ]
 ```

+Each entry may include:
+- `route`: The URL route for the app.
+- `buildPath`: The path to the app's build or file (optional for some entries).
+- `description`: A short description of the app (optional).
+- `display`: Boolean indicating if the app should be displayed in listings.

-## 2. 404.html
+## 2. details.json
-html file that will served in case of wrong  url parameters.

-## 3. homaPage.html
-html file that will served in case that no url parametrs transferred.
+JSON file that contains all the data about the webPage. it will include:
+- `title`
+- `h1`
+- `h2`
+- `webName`
+- `webPath`
+- `github`
+- `linkdin`